A Worker Cooperative · Founded 2026 · Colorado

 Cooperative Housing & Global Mobility

-Three layers in one: cooperative micro-fulfillment nodes that challenge Amazon's last-mile monopoly, long-term worker-owned rental housing that eliminates landlord extraction, and a global mobility network where CommonCoin lets worker-owners live and work anywhere in the world — carrying their cooperative equity with them.
+Three layers: cooperative micro-fulfillment nodes challenging Amazon's last-mile monopoly, long-term worker-owned rental housing, and a global mobility network where CommonCoin lets worker-owners live and work anywhere.
 Work everywhere.
 Own something everywhere.

 PILLAR 08